devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/16-vi-editor.md

 ### INSERT Mode

-INSERT mode is used to add your own content, whereas above two **NOTE**: There are lot many operations are available, But we are talking which is needed for DevOps prospective.
+INSERT mode is used to add your own content, whereas above two modes are dealing with existing content on the file.

+**NOTE**: There are lot many operations are available, But we are talking which is needed for DevOps prospective.